Contact Us

 Study staff will visit schools to conduct another round of study activities.
 In addition to the same activities done in the fall, principals will be asked to complete surveys.
 The study will attempt to follow children who move to new schools and conduct the study activities there.

-After the kindergarten year, the ECLS-K:2024 will conduct study activities periodically during the children’s elementary school years.
-Current plans are for follow-up data collections in spring 2025, spring 2027, and in spring 2029.
+The ECLS-K:2024 will conduct study activities periodically during the children’s elementary school years.
+Current plans are for follow-up data collections in spring 2027 and in spring 2029.
 The ECLS-K:2024 will attempt to follow children when they move to new schools.

 What do we know about kindergartners in the United States?